Nancy-Jennifer/healthconnect-experience-lab/README.md

 **Value: 51.15%**

-This is a descriptive performance reference, **not an external benchmark or target**.
+This is a descriptive performance reference, not an external benchmark or target.

 ### 2. Reminder Coverage Rate — Secondary Process KPI